 I worked for the International Society for Technology in Education for (not quite) two years before resigning to become a freelance writer.
 I have no financial interest in the organization and am not a member.

-I currently write regularly for Inside Higher Ed.
-It pays me per post.
-I have freelanced for other publications, including KQED MindShift and The School Library Journal.
-I also write for my own ed-tech blog Hack Education, but I have struggled to figure out a way to monetize the site.
+I am currently the editor for Educating Modern Learners (I had to get a job).
+Before that I freelanced for various education-related publications, including KQED MindShift, Inside Higher Ed, and The School Library Journal.
+Mostly I write for my own ed-tech blog Hack Education, but I have struggled to figure out a way to "monetize the site."
 I won't run ads.
 I just won't.
 (But hey, feel free to donate.)